12 Completely Outdated SEO Practices You Should Avoid

 Sure, article directories worked.
 And they worked pretty darn good for a long time, too.

-Commonly considered one of earliest forms of digital marketing, article syndication was low-hanging fruit to those in the know.
+Commonly considered one of the earliest forms of digital marketing, article syndication was low-hanging fruit to those in the know.
 And it made sense since the idea was similar to other channels like TV and print that already use syndicated content regularly.

 But Google eventually caught on, unleashing its game-changing Panda update in 2011.

-Panda chewed up the search landscape, targeting content farms and directories, as well as other websites offering crap content (whether it was simply bad/false, horribly written, makes no sense, or stolen from someone else).
+Panda chewed up the search landscape, targeting content farms and directories, as well as other websites offering crap content (whether it was simply bad/false, horribly written, made no sense, was stolen from someone else, etc.).

 The idea behind article marketing doesn’t make sense in today’s world, where your high-quality content needs to be original and demonstrate expertise, authority, and trustworthiness.